bencehamrak/bencehamrak.github.io/README.md

 ## About me
 <p style="text-align:justify;">
-I am a postdoctoral researcher at the University of Vienna.
-My research is on political behavior and political psychology, organized around three themes.
-One strand examines democratic accountability: how voters respond to political scandals, whether policy outcomes reflect or distort public preferences, and how citizens monitor democratic norms.
-A second strand explores how institutions, events, and outcomes shape group identity — from partisan attitudes around elections to the effects of descriptive and symbolic representation on the political engagement.
-A third strand studies the politics of backsliding democracies: citizens' perceptions of democratic quality, opposition campaigning under competitive authoritarianism, and how elite messaging exploits and deepens societal polarization.
-To address these questions, I primarily use surveys, survey experiments, and causal inference methods for observational data.
+I am a Research Fellow at the European University Institute in Florence.
+I obtained my PhD from the Central European University in Comparative Politics.
+Previously, I was a postdoctoral researcher at the University of Vienna.
+In my research, I ask the question under what conditions democratic accountability, representation, and resilience holds or collapses.
+I focus on the role of citizens, civil servants, politicians and parties.
+I approach these questions through group psychology, group behavior, affective and informational biases.
+My publications, amongst others, explore public opinion formation and attitudes on contentious and complex issues and policies (such as elections, political scandals, or drug regulation), the public's perception of democratic quality, or citizens' motivations for political representation.
+I specialize in survey and experimental techniques.
 When out of the office, I am a serious hobby cyclist and a nature and animal enthusiast.
 </p>

 ## Publications